eead-csic-compbio/metagenome_Pfam_score/README.md

 The required input data are:

-i.
-FASTA file with peptides sequences of proteins involved in the cycle/pathway of interest. ii.
-List of RefSeq accesions of (curated) genomes known to be involved in the cycle/pathway of interest.
+1. FASTA file with peptides sequences of proteins involved in the cycle/pathway of interest.
+2. List of RefSeq accesions of (curated) genomes known to be involved in the cycle/pathway of interest.

 These inputs are processed in order to train a classifier which internally uses Pfam domains.